 All The World's A Stage

-1960's stylized version of William Shakespeare's classic in the role of "Jaques"
+1960's stylized version of William Shakespeare's pastoral work in the role of "Jaques"

 2017-2016 Arsenic & Old Lace

-Played the big "J", one member of one holy dysfunctional family - *Chicago Premiere - Royal George Theater / Produced interactive venue featuring fine and performing artist showcasing their art live
+Played the big "J"- a true martyr of one holy dysfunctional family *Chicago Premiere - Royal George Theater / Produced interactive venue featuring fine & performing artist showcasing their art live

-Stage play based on a true story; a poignant take on the plight of Chicago's homeless written by Emmy nominated producer Richard A. Roberts.
+Based on a true story, this poignant take on the plight of Chicago's homeless is written for the stage by Emmy nominated producer and writer Richard A. Roberts.
 Played the title role of "Mark"

-Played "Husband" for John Olive's wicked noir thriller *originally written for and produced by Steppenwolf Theatre
+John Olive's wicked noir thriller originally written for and produced by Steppenwolf Theatre.
+Played the "Husband"

 by Emmy nominated producer/writer Richard A. Roberts and played the title role in The BenchMark, also by Roberts.